KlosStepan/tu-backend/README.md

 - `(*1)`
 - `Express` (in running Node.js backend), serving as a web server, receives and matches the requested route.
 - This specific route calls asynchronous function with business logic - in this case, I/O operation `(*2)`.
-- After Node.js delegates the `fs reading` (asynchronous filesystem reading) onto the OS under Node.js processes w/ backend.
-It is dealt with on the OS level using the `epoll_wait()` syscall.
-Then, once reading is finished, `(*3)` callback with response is placed into the `Event Queue`, and the `Event Loop` handles response based on `execution priority`.
+- After that Node.js delegates the `fs reading` (asynchronous filesystem reading) onto the OS under Node.js processes running our backend.
+It is dealt with on the OS level using `epoll_wait()` syscall.
+Then, once reading is finished, `(*3)` callback with response is placed into the `Event Queue`, and `Event Loop` handles response based on `execution priority` of queued callback.

-(*1) Between `the client browser` and `the Node.js application` on the application layer is usually Kubernetes - where additional routing occurs as follows: `Load balancer` -> |entering Kubernetes| -> `Ingress controller` -> `tu-backend-service` -> specific `Container IP:PORT`.
+(*1) Between `client browser` and `Node.js application` is usually Kubernetes - where additional routing occurs as follows: `Load balancer` -> |entering Kubernetes| -> `Ingress controller` -> `tu-backend-service` -> specific `Container IP:PORT`.

 (*2) Specifically I/O operation for reading from disk.
 The principle is the same for reading from a database in Node.js or making calls to Web APIs using the Fetch API in the browser.

-(*3) The JavaScript runtime is single-threaded, and it works the same way for `Node.js` and the browser - in Node.js, the primary focus is on asynchronous I/O operations, while in the browser, it involves Web APIs (fetches, timeouts, DOM manipulation through DOM API, etc.).
-Offtopic for our needs, however, in Node.js it is possible to create a new process, and in the browser, a new thread with a running WebAssembly binary, but that's beyond our current requirements.
+(*3) The JavaScript runtime is single-threaded, and it works the same way for `Node.js` and `browser` - in Node.js, the primary focus is on asynchronous I/O operations, while in the browser, it involves Web APIs (fetches, timeouts, DOM manipulation through DOM API, etc.).
+Offtopic for our needs, however, in Node.js it is possible to create a new process, and in browser, a SharedWorker even with running WebAssembly binary compiled from whatever language - but that's way beyond our current requirements.

 ## Try it out!
 ```